Concomitant drug: Concomitant drugs in medicine

-First example

 Chemotherapy for cancer applies is an example.
 The standard of care (sometimes also called the "gold standard") for the adjuvant treatment of stage III colon cancer is the FOLFOX chemotherapy protocol (used in Europe, Japan, Canada, and Australia) and respectively the FLOX chemotherapy protocol (used in the USA).
 These 2 chemotherapy protocols are very similar in principle.
 Both consist of 3 medicinal drugs: a) Leucovorin (= folinic acid = calcium folinate), b) 5-Fluorouracil (= 5-FU), and c) Oxaliplatin.
 Since these 3 medicinal drugs are "concomitant" to each other, such a constellation is called "concomitant drugs".

-Second example

 Contrast imaging in medicine is another example.
 These are imaging procedures in medicine that are performed after giving the patient an iodinated contrast medium (e.g. different types of contrast X-rays, CTs, MRIs).
 It is well known that such iodinated contrast media can lead to acute allergies in some patients.
 They may also lead to kidney damage.
 If the patient is receiving a "concomitant" medicinal drug (prescribed to the patient by another physician), and the radiologist performing the imaging procedure is unaware of this, potentially harmful side-effects can occur and increase the risk of contrast medium-induced nephropathy (i.e. increase the risk of damage to the kidneys).
 In general, radiologists carefully ask their patients about other medicinal drugs they are "concomitantly" taking before the imaging procedure.
 Often, they monitor the kidney function and the hydration status of their patients during the imaging procedure, especially whenever a concomitant drug (that is harmful to the kidney) is being used.